Go Back

 P.F.
 Chang's Beef with Broccoli

-P.F.
-Chang's Beef with Broccoli uses their signature Mongolian sauce, an alkaline soy marinade, and egg white velveting with potato starch.
+A copycat of P.F.
+Chang's Beef with Broccoli, tested until it matched.
+It uses the Mongolian sauce, an alkaline soy marinade, and egg white velveting with potato starch.
 The beef is par-fried in 350°F oil before a 2-minute finishing stir-fry with blanched broccoli, ginger, scallions, and a cornstarch slurry.
-This reverse-engineered recipe covers the exact restaurant process adapted for a home kitchen.
+Adapted for a home kitchen.

 Course Main Course